 Fruits - Achenes 5-8 mm long, more or less linear in outline, not flattened, 8-12-ribbed, glabrous, light brown to pale green.

 Habitat - Bottomland forests, bases of sheltered bluffs, sloughs, streambanks.

 Origin - Native to the U.S.

-Other info. - This striking species is found in Missouri only in a few counties, mostly in the east-central part of the state.
-It is perhaps most striking when in bud, with the spreading outer involucral bracts and nearly white inner bract tips giving rise to a characteristic "starry" appearance.
-When open, the flowering heads attract numerous insects.
-Another name for this plant is Senecio suaveolens
+Other info. - This interesting species is uncommon in Missouri, reported from only in a few counties mostly clustered in the east-central part of the state.
+Beyond Missouri its range extends across parts of the northeastern U.S., though it is uncommon in most places.
+The plant is perhaps most striking when in bud, with the spreading outer involucral bracts and nearly white inner bract tips giving rise to a characteristic "starry" appearance.
+The hastate lower leaves are also distinctive.

 Photographs taken along Tuque Creek, Warren County, MO, 8-19-2010, Little Lost Creek Conservation Area, Warren County, MO, 7-12-2012, 9-6-2015, and 9-6-2016, and along the Chubb Trail, St. Louis County, MO, 8-29-2017 (SRTurner).